codeoverflow-org/nodecg-io-docs/docs/samples/midi-input.md

 ## Using the midi-input sample bundle

-The midi-input example bundle in `samples/midi-input` demonstrates the the ability to read data from a midi device.
+The midi-input example bundle in `samples/midi-input` demonstrates the ability to read data from a midi device.

 ### Prerequisites